10% OFF

 Can I Get a SORN Check?

 Yes, you can get a SORN check with our easy-to-use tool.
-To determine if a vehicle is SORNed, you can check by entering your vehicle registration number above.
+To determine if a vehicle is SORNed, you can check by entering your vehicle registration number into the car tax check form on this page.

 A SORN vehicle is one that has been officially declared as off the road and not in use.
 This means the vehicle is exempt from road tax, and it cannot be driven on public roads.
 However, it can still be parked on private property.

-A Tax Check is Quick and Free – Why Wait?
+Our Car Tax Check is Instant and Free – Why Wait?

 A car tax check by reg is a simple process of finding out the tax status of a vehicle using the registration number and a vehicle check tool.

-By checking your road tax online, you can be sure your vehicle meets the requirements to be on the road and avoid fines or penalties.
+You need to check your road tax online to be sure your vehicle meets the requirements to be on the road and avoid fines or penalties.
 According to UK law, untaxed vehicles are not legally allowed to be on the road and they could even get impounded if left untaxed for a long period.

 You can check your car’s road tax expiry date with our road tax check tool.
-All you need to do is enter the VIN or licence plate number into the form on this page and submit it.
-You can check with the number plate or just with the VIN/chassis number.
+Just enter the registration number into the form on this page to check your current car tax expiry date and more.

-You can check the cost of road tax by using our online vehicle tax checking service, which provides information on the tax costs for different types of vehicles based on their plate numbers.
+You can check the cost of road tax (Vehicle Excise Duty, or VED) by using our online car tax history check, which provides information on the tax costs for different types of vehicles based on their plate numbers.

-Yes, you can check your vehicle’s road tax status for free using our tool.
-You can also view the tax due date for free.
+Yes, you can check your vehicle’s road tax status for free using our vehicle tax history check.
+You will also find the tax due date for free.

 SORN stands for Statutory Off Road Notification.
 It is a declaration made to the DVLA (Driver and Vehicle Licensing Agency) when a vehicle is taken off the road and not used or kept on public highways.